 Since the Company prepares its financial statements in accordance with Generally Accepted Accounting Practice in Gibraltar (accounting standards issued by the Financial Reporting Council of the U.K., including Financial Reporting Standard 102 the Financial Reporting Standard applicable in the U.K. and Gibraltar and referred to as "GAAP (Gibraltar)", the underwriting performance information given in this section is on a GAAP (Gibraltar) basis.
-The following table summarizes the profit and loss account in GBP, by business line and geographical area, for the technical account for year ended 31 December 2017, with comparatives for 2016.
+The following table summarizes the profit and loss account in GBP, by business line and geographical area, for the technical account for year ended 31 December 2018, with comparatives for 2017.

 Premium written during the year increased significantly, reflecting growth in both the UK and the Irish business.
 Loss ratios have continued to perform in line with expectations.
-Due to the front-loading of administrative expenses relating to the set-up of new contracts, WICE made an underwriting loss during the year, but expects to return to a profitable position in the short to medium term.
+Due to the front-loading of administrative expenses relating to the set-up of new contracts, WICE made an underwriting loss in the previous financial year, but has returned to a profitable position in 2018.